5Projection & Mobile

 3. Use Save Preset and confirm the preset is ready for the venue screen.

-4. Open Projection Screen A and confirm the Projection Window connects.
+4. Open Projector Screen A and confirm the projector window connects.

-5. Keep the Projection Window open on the computer connected to the projector or LED screen.
+5. Keep the projector window open on the computer connected to the projector or LED screen.

-6. Confirm that cue changes in ASM move the Projection Window before the audience enters.
+6. Confirm that cue changes in ASM move the projector window before the audience enters.

 Screenshot Placeholder

-ASM projection setup with preset controls before Projection Window is opened
+ASM projector settings with preset controls before the projector window is opened

 Image needed